 Can my child attend the whole service?
 Yes.
 But explain to parents that most children have a hard time sitting quietly that long and enjoy RE class with peers more.
-Explain that they can start there and leave with RE kids and that parents are welcome to accompany them if needed.
+Explain that they can start at the service and leave with the RE kids.
+Parents are welcome to accompany their children if needed.
 If children stay with their parents and get antsy, they can move to Channing Hall where it is easier to manage wiggly kids and the service is piped in over the TV.